 DIY Wedding Invitation Ideas

 Now that you’re aware of all of the components to create the best DIY wedding invitations, you may appreciate some guidance on matching them to your theme.

 Think outside the box.
-For example, if you’re hosting a whimsical Star Wars themed wedding, emboss the envelope with a smaller R2D2 rather then letting it take over the design.
+For example, if you’re hosting a whimsical Star Wars-themed wedding, emboss the envelope with a smaller R2D2 rather than letting it take over the design.
 For everything else, add unexpected bold colors, replace your paper with an etched metal card, or anything else that says “we’re one of a kind”.